Reece-McDonald/Software-Engineering/Sprint3.md

 statement /user story and it's not feasible for a single sprint.
 We have the groundwork laid to start implementing the forum through Sprint 3.
 A feature we could add around Sprint 4 is a tag feature that allows the users to tag themselves with their major.

+(Sprint 3 Update)
+The forum implementation has made great progress this sprint, as it stands the messages features is about complete, what's missing currently is the smaller features of this such as the like button or the tags

 -#5 Refreshing Daily Content

 Users want new daily content, we intend on doing this through the system of wiping the forum every 24 hours, and having only 1% of the student